Hornbill-Docs/esp-fundamentals/esp-fundamentals/security/account-types.md

-# Hornbill Platform Security Model
+# Hornbill Platform Account Types
 Hornbill is designed to be used within enterprise organizations, a key capability is a security model that delivers data and system security features that are flexible enough to support the most stringent of security controls to support any organization.

 ## Security Controls